 Editor's note: Whether the UPF/NW-TT detects the burst spread of DL in N6 with RFC 4689 or other mechanism is FFS.

-Editor's note: Whether the UPF report the burst spread to AF via SMF/PCF/NEF, and AF provides this parameters to 5GS is FFS.

 6.22.2 Functional Description

 When the SMF establishes a QoS flow, it may request the UPF/NW-TT to detect the burst spread.